The abstract art revolution transformed the art world to its very core.

 Not all forms of abstract art will be to everyone’s taste and purist art fans will always take that bit more convincing.

-Whilst traditional styles are still very much appreciated, the lure and gaze of abstract art is now much easier to appreciate.
+Whilst traditional styles are still very much appreciated, the lure and gaze of abstract artwork is now much easier to appreciate.

 If you see a piece of artwork that looks uneven and off-balanced without any real symmetry, then that isn’t a classic abstract piece.